mrmlnc/xy-float/README.md

 # XY (float)

-> XY is a small and very flexible collection of mixins for building grids based on floating elements.
+> XY (float) is a small and very flexible collection of mixins for building grids based on floating elements.

 ## What is?